franzholz/transactor/README.rst

 Installation Requirement
 ------------------------

+Version 0.14.0 has a request parameter for the Api::Start class which is supported by tt_products 2.16.2+ and 3.5.2 and later.

 Some extensions might need the old API which has however been removed in version 0.11.0.

 Since version 0.9.0 the transactor extension contains a middleware,